hew/reasonable-website/README.md

 Eventually, I'd like for this to be a production-ready website boilerplate.
 The main stuff I want to tackle:

 * Tests
+* Improve build: replace the `cp *.css` with something more elegant.
 * (More to come...)

 Contributions are welcome.